mridubhatnagar/blogs-backup/ckzo3av5j0gbbo2s18wri6aj8.md

 ## February Experience: First 5K Marathon

 Once every year the city I reside in hosts a Marathon.
 This year, the marathon was virtual.
 However, they had also made some arrangements for conducting it on the ground.
-Spread across 7 days anyone could complete their run and upload the screenshot of distance traveled and time taken on the website.
+Spread across 7 days anyone could complete their run.
+Upload the screenshot of distance traveled and time taken on the website.

 I knew I wanted to experience it.
 At the venue, not at the location of my convenience.
 But, wasn't sure if 5K was my cup of it?
 And, second I wasn't someone who was training particularly for the Marathon.
 Racing thoughts?
 How much preparation is required beforehand?
 Will I be able to make it?